 Prerequisite: None, but familiarity with Windows and Macintosh operating systems a plus.

 This immersive education course covers the fundamentals of operating the Windows and Macintosh OS and a variety of desktop productivity applications.
 Includes basic concepts: terminology, word processing, spreadsheet, presentation applications, portable document format, webpage browsing, Internet safety, network terminology, blogging and authoring tools.
-Students are taught to utilize virtual world environments and blogs as well as online discussion groups (via the Internet) for course work conducted outside of class.
-No auditors.
+Students taught to utilize virtual world environments and blogs as well as online discussion groups (via the Internet) for course work conducted outside of class.

-Mon 6:15–9:15, Jan 12–May 11, Barbara Mikolajczak
+Mon 6:15–9:15, Aug 29–Dec 12, Barbara Mikolajczak

 ADIT 134901 Collaborative Computing

 Prerequisite: Comfortable using the Microsoft Windows or Macintosh operating system [includes being fully experienced with the process of installing new software on your own computer].
 Tablet computers, netbooks and similar low-powered computers are not capable of running the graphics software required for this course.
 A traditional desktop or laptop computer is required.